-Tring School’s drama students are dynamic, independent and entrepreneurial – equally at home performing, creating, directing, designing, teaching and producing performances for a wide range of contexts.
+Tring School’s drama students are dynamic, independent and entrepreneurial – confident in performing, creating, directing, designing, teaching and producing performances for a wide range of contexts.

 What equipment will my child need in Drama?